knowledgeboard/knowledgeboard.github.io/templates/blog.md

 And I've started the talk about prolongation and immediately I'm on the fance of what I actually want.
 Mum helped me a little but it's still difficult.

+### 2024-05-28 21:32

+Tuesday and the first day of golf practice!
+It was really cool!
+Great weather all day, didn't go from work as soon as I wanted to but managed to get like hour and a half of playing around on the range and greens.
+Not that much english around but some!
+Spoke french to get my ball card done.
+Had some nice shots with the 4H.
+Gonna train more!

+At work some progress with the PSU controller.
+It's horrible but most of the dip switches seem to be inverted xD We'll see what we can do about it!
+It seems to be working now, we just have to find it's limitations!

+An episode with A. and sleep!